 the City of Kingston will be exploring the feasibility of instituting a citywide food waste collection system.
 In

 2017, the City received funding to create an Organic Waste Diversion Plan to better understand and

 design a system, if feasible, for organics collection citywide.
-The City will partner with the Hudson Valley
+The City is partnering with the Hudson Valley